gina-shin/email-service/README.md

 ### Step Two: Set up a folder to store the templates.

-For this example, let's set up a "congrats" template.
-To congratulate our recipient for a recent purchase.
+For this example, let's set up a "congrats" template to congratulate our recipient for a recent purchase.

 ```sh
 .